 Types of anxiety include General Anxiety Disorder, Social Anxiety Disorder, Panic Disorder, and Phobias.
 Anxiety is a highly treatable problem.

-- – See the doctor who prescribed the medication for a follow-up appointment within 30 days of filling the ADHD-related prescription.
+- See the doctor who prescribed the medication for a follow-up appointment within 30 days of filling ADHD-related prescriptions.

 Children & Teens